You need to apply for a Road and/or Footpath Occupancy Permit if you want to store equipment or carry out construction activities on Council land.

 You must submit your application at least 10 business days before you start building works.

-Or download and complete the Application for a Road and/or Footpath Occupancy Permit and submit to Council offices.
+You can also download and complete the Footpath/road occupancy permit application form and submit to Council offices.

 With your application, you'll need to include:

 - A courtesy letter for any properties affected by the works (Council will nominate these), including the name and contact details of someone on site, relevant traffic plans and construction dates.

 - Certificate of Currency or Summary of Insurance (minimum of $20 million of public liability insurance required).

 - The site plan of works and how they will be completed (can be hand-drawn).

 - Any relevant licences or permits.

 - A traffic management plan or details of how you will place, erect, dismantle and undertake works.
 Works on the road must be clearly outlined and signed according to Australian Standards.
 Refer to AS 1742.3, SAA HB81.1-2003, SAA HB81.3-2003 and HB81.4-2003.
 Works must be completed by accredited (ticketed) personnel.